168th Street station (New York City Subway): Construction and opening

-Planning for a subway line in New York City dates to 1864.
-However, development of what would become the city's first subway line did not start until 1894, when the New York State Legislature passed the Rapid Transit Act.
+Planning for a subway line in New York City dates to 1864, but development of what became the city's first subway line did not start until 1894, when the New York State Legislature passed the Rapid Transit Act.
 The subway plans were drawn up by a team of engineers led by William Barclay Parsons, the Rapid Transit Commission's chief engineer.
 It called for a subway line from New York City Hall in lower Manhattan to the Upper West Side, where two branches would lead north into the Bronx.
-A plan was formally adopted in 1897, and all legal conflicts concerning the route alignment were resolved near the end of 1899.
+A plan was formally adopted in 1897, and all legal conflicts over the route alignment were resolved near the end of 1899.
 The Rapid Transit Construction Company, organized by John B. McDonald and funded by August Belmont Jr., signed the initial Contract 1 with the Rapid Transit Commission in February 1900, under which it would construct the subway and maintain a 50-year operating lease from the opening of the line.
 In 1901, the firm of Heins & LaFarge was hired to design the underground stations.
 Belmont incorporated the Interborough Rapid Transit Company (IRT) in April 1902 to operate the subway.

-The 168th Street station was constructed as part of the IRT's West Side Line (now the Broadway–Seventh Avenue Line) from 133rd Street to a point 100 feet (30 m) north of 182nd Street.
+The 168th Street station was constructed as part of the IRT's West Side Line (now the Broadway–Seventh Avenue Line) from 133rd Street to a point 100 ft north of 182nd Street.
 Work on this section was conducted by L. B. McCabe & Brother, who started building the tunnel segment on May 14, 1900.
+On that date, a groundbreaking ceremony took place at Broadway and 156th Street, one block south of the 157th Street station site.
 The 168th Street station was one of three stations to be built within the deep-level Fort George Mine Tunnel.
 The station was equipped with elevators from its opening, since the IRT's contract with the city mandated elevators in stations that were more than 29 ft deep.
 (Note: In practice, the elevator requirement was not enforced.
 The 33rd Street and Grand Central stations did not originally contain elevators, despite being more than 29 feet deep.)
 At the 168th Street station, the only means of access was via two elevators and a staircase, and the station cavern extended 150 ft north and south of 168th Street.